leslieespinozac/multi-agent-spec-adherence/README.md

 # Specification-Adherence Eval for Multi-Agent LLM Systems

-A small, reproducible harness for testing whether **role-conditioned LLM agents stay within their specified roles** — especially in the high-stakes moments where staying in role matters most.
+A small, reproducible harness for testing whether **role-conditioned LLM agents stay within their specified roles**, especially in the high-stakes moments where staying in role matters most.

 ## Motivation